Policies & Procedures

 - Please Note: For reasons of public safety and instructional quality, course registration is limited and cannot exceed 115% of the room capacity.

-- After the Late Add Petition has been processed, the student should check Log into MyUW to review their tuition balance.
+- After the Late Add Petition has been processed, the student should log in and check MyUW to review their tuition balance.

 - The $20 Change of Registration fee is also assessed for students adding additional courses for the quarter and is only waived at the department’s request.